 The word eggnog itself does not have much appeal.
 That guttural sound and the thought of drinking eggs is enough to make many people back away.
 There are differing opinions as to the origin of the name for this famous drink.

-One version says that eggnog derives from an Old English word for strong beer.
+One story claims that eggnog derives from an Old English word for strong beer.
 There's also the possibility that it derived from noggin, a word for a small cup that's first known use was 1588.
 Another version attributes the name to Colonial America where colonists referred to thick drinks as grogs and eggnog as egg-and-grog.

 According to Merriam-Webster, the first known use of eggnog was sometime around 1775.
 That would lead us to believe that the word was, indeed, an American invention, though it was probably influenced by the English origins.